 “We want to raise pious generations,” Erdoğan stated while prime minister.
 At a recent meeting, the official education council decided to begin teaching religious values from kindergarten.
 Turkey is now appealing a ruling by the European Court of Human Rights condemning compulsory religious education.

 Without waiting for changes in the constitution, Turkey’s president is already stretching the limits of his constitutional mandate, which currently requires the head of state to remain above politics.
-Erdoğan, who has often stated that “democracy comes through the polls,” believes his electoral victory in August gives him the right to impose majoritarian rule on the entire society.
+Erdoğan, who has often stated that “democracy comes through the polls,” believes his electoral victory in August gives him the right to impose a majoritarian rule on the entire society.
 His narrow interpretation of democracy, which offers no protection for alternative views, is shared by many across the political spectrum.

 Few of his secular opponents, who view him as the anti-Atatürk, would acknowledge that the cult of Turkey’s founding father, who was himself an authoritarian leader, has promoted the notion of the single, powerful trailblazer and contributed to Erdoğan’s rise.

 Since corruption allegations surfaced on the Internet at the end of 2013, Erdoğan has been involved in an all-out power struggle with his erstwhile allies, the supporters of the Pennsylvania-based cleric Fethullah Gülen, believed to behind the leaks.
-Thousands of police officers and members of the judiciary close to the Gülen movement, also known as Hizmet, have been removed from their posts, accused of being part of a “parallel state.”
+As a result, thousands of police officers and members of the judiciary close to the Gülen movement, also known as Hizmet, have been removed from their posts, accused of being part of a “parallel state.”
 Thanks to the purge in the judiciary, courts have recently dropped two separate investigations into the corruption claims, one of which involved Erdoğan’s son Bilal.

 Ahead of the upcoming elections, Erdoğan is further tightening the screws on his critics.
 Purging the “parallel state” has become a priority, listed in national security documents.
 On 14 December, at least 24 people linked to the Hizmet movement, including journalists and editors of Zaman newspaper and Samanyolu television, were detained.
 AK Party cronies now control an important share of the media, and critical journalists in other outlets are being weeded out.

-While the defiant rhetoric of the head of state is causing concern in Western capitals, his claim that he is the victim of an international plot aimed at weakening Turkey, which is merely a new variation on a paranoia and suspicion of foreigners that is deeply ingrained in the Turkish psyche, strikes a chord with his supporters.
-Backing for the president is also based on the increased prosperity enjoyed by many in the past decade (in spite of persistent income inequality across the country) and significant improvements in social services.
+While the defiant rhetoric of the head of state is causing concern in Western capitals, his claim that he is the victim of an international plot aimed at weakening Turkey, which is merely a new variation on paranoia and suspicion of foreigners that is deeply ingrained in the Turkish psyche, strikes a chord with his supporters.
+Backing for the president is also based on the increased prosperity enjoyed by many in the past decade (despite persistent income inequality across the country) and significant improvements in social services.
 These are among the AK Party’s real achievements, which Erdoğan’s hunger for power now threatens to undo.

 As unemployment returns to double digits, Turkey, reliant on foreign capital to support its economy, can ill afford to project the image of a country where revenge and arbitrary decisions override the rule of law.
-In the days that followed the Hizmet-related arrests, the Turkish lira plummeted, as Erdoğan told his EU critics to “mind their own business” and stressed that he did not care about the possible damage caused to his country’s EU accession process.
+So in the days that followed the Hizmet-related arrests, the Turkish lira plummeted, as Erdoğan told his EU critics to “mind their own business” and stressed that he did not care about the possible damage caused to his country’s EU accession process.

 Will Erdoğan’s dream of a presidential system prove a step too far for Turkey?
 Many Turks are horrified at the thought of handing more power to the increasingly volatile and autocratic Erdoğan.
 Yet observers are forced to acknowledge that, while the shrewd politician has hurt and divided society by playing on deep-seated fears and fuelling polarization, he has so far always achieved his goals.